lubojr/naucse.python.cz/lessons/beginners-en/dict/index.md

 RuntimeError: dictionary changed size during iteration
 ```

-... this limitation can be easily overcome by using a list copy
+This limitation can be easily overcome by using a list copy
-of the iterator
+of the iterator:

 ```pycon
 >>> for key, value in list(func_descript.items()):